ferdunt/CodeWars/6 kyu/Bit Counting/README.md

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.

-## 💬 Description 💬

-Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
-You can guarantee that input is non-negative.

 ## 🥚 Input 🥚

 ```